 Choosing the right type of plant stand depends on how many plants you have and where you want to place them.

-🏡 Where to Place Plant Stands
+🏡 Where to Place Plant Display Stands

 Plant stands are often used to fill empty corners that would otherwise not have any decoration.

-📏 Choosing Planters for Plant Stands
+📏 Choosing Planters for Vertical Plant Displays

 When using plant stands, the planter should fit the stand properly.
-Most plant stands are designed for medium-sized planters, but some are designed for small or large planters.
+Most indoor plant stands are designed for medium-sized planters, but some are designed for small or large planters.
 The planter should sit securely on the stand and not hang over the edges too much.

 Using similar planter colors throughout a room can help everything look more coordinated and more designed.